MSCLoaderPro/MSCModLoaderPro/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **output_log.txt**
-Please provide the "output_log.txt" file form My Summer Car folder.
+Please provide the "output_log.txt" file from My Summer Car folder.

 **Additional context**
 Add any other context about the problem here.